 Clothe your child lightly.
 Don't cover or wrap your child tightly.

 Sponge your child in a few inches of lukewarm (not cold) bath water.

 Swelling or pain.Don't give aspirin.
 You may want to give your child acetaminophen to reduce pain and fever, as directed by your child's healthcare provider.
 Apply a clean, cool washcloth over the sore area as needed for comfort.

 Aspirin and the risk for Reye syndrome in children

 Aspirin should not be given to children or teenagers because of the risk for Reye syndrome.
 This is a rare but potentially fatal disease.
-Pediatricians and other healthcare providers recommend that aspirin not be used to treat any fever in children.
+Pediatricians and other healthcare providers advise that aspirin not be used to treat any fever in children.

-Your child's body is shaking, twitching, or jerking.
+Body is shaking, twitching, or jerking